 The City's Walkway Evaluation and Closure policy shows who is responsible for walkway concerns and how they are handled.
 Walkways should remain open unless there are safety issues identified by the Saskatoon Police Service.

-If you concerns regarding the maintenance of a walkway, contact the Roadways and Operations Division.
+If you concerns regarding the maintenance of a walkway, contact the Roadways, Fleet and Support Department.
 All walkways are maintained in accordance with the Walkway Maintenance policy which outlines regular maintenance, removal of debris and snow clearing.
 Primary walkways are those that connect to a park or a trail and include street-to-street connections.
 All primary walkways are inspected monthly or in response to a complaint or vandalism.
 Secondary walkways provide access between two or more streets and are inspected every four months or in response to a complaint.

 Saskatoon Police Service are the main point of contact for all concerns related to illegal activity.
 Concerns deemed unmanageable by the police are reviewed for the possibility of closure.
 A community meeting will take place to discuss the issues before any decisions are made.

 The walkway will be considered for closure if:

 - At least one adjacent property owner is willing to purchase the land; and